Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 However, it is essential to acknowledge that even with the aforementioned payload, AMSI might still identify the content as malicious unless proper obfuscation methodologies are implemented.
 To conceal the payload's content and intention, the tester opted to utilize Chameleon PowerShell Obfuscator.
 Chameleon is a specialized tool designed to obfuscate PowerShell scripts and circumvent AMSI and commercial antivirus solutions.
 It employs a range of obfuscation techniques to evade common detection signatures, thereby enhancing its effectiveness in avoiding detection.
 Examples of obfuscation methods include but are not limited to comment deletion/substitution string substitution (variables, functions, data-types) ,variable concatenation ,indentation randomization ,semi-random backticks insertion and randomization.

-Below is a code snippet of the payload after mulitple layers of obfuscation applied:
+The below code snippet contains a payload that has undergone multiple layers of obfuscation.

 ![](/assets/AV/ob.png)